 Guide to the Charles Bailey Reed scrapbooks and photographs, 1914-1924 and undated, bulk 1918-1919

-- David M. Rubenstein Rare Book & Manuscript Library, Duke University
+- David M. Rubenstein Rare Book & Manuscript Library

-Most of the material is arranged in two scrapbooks, but there is also loose material found at the end of the scrapbooks which has been rehoused, and there are also many loose photographic prints and negatives.
-Materials are arranged chronologically, with the exception of the photographs and postcards, which are arranged alphabetically by topic.
+Most of the material was mounted by Reed in two large scrapbooks, but there was also loose material found at the end of the scrapbooks which has been rehoused, and there are also many loose photographic prints and negatives.
+Materials are arranged in series by format and roughly chronologically within.

-There are hundreds of black and white photographs, both loose and mounted in the scrapbooks, most deriving from Reed's service in France from 1918-1919.
+There are hundreds of small black-and-white photographs in the collection, both loose and mounted in the scrapbooks, most deriving from Reed's medical service in France from 1918-1919.
 In a few cases they are accompanied by negatives.
 There are images probably taken by Reed or a fellow soldier, and a large group of what appear to be commercially-made images with captions in white lettering; some of the latter are dated 1914 and depict the British front in France (Alsace, Verdun), damaged buildings (including churches and cathedrals), battlefields, cemeteries, French and British soldiers in trenches and camps, dead soldiers (many of whom are German), and biplanes (including downed planes).

 Acquired as part of the History of Medicine Collections at Duke University.

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.